-Five Tips for Swifter Turn Times
+Five Steps to Faster Turn Times

 - Complete and accurate subject property data is crucial.

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been easier to track your report's status.
+It's never been faster and easier to track your report's status.